graphcommerce-org/graphcommerce/docs/content/getting-started/create.md

 ## Install dependencies

-If you want to test a GraphCommerce app using a pre-configured Magento demo store and a pre-configured GraphCMS project with demo content, then you need to only install the dependencies.
+If you want to test a GraphCommerce storefront using a pre-configured Magento demo store and a pre-configured GraphCMS project with demo content, then you need to only install the dependencies.
 This is the quickest approach.

 - Install and use node 14: `nvm install 14 && nvm use 14`
 - Install yarn: `npm install --global yarn`